Open-Source-4-Better-Tomorrow/Website_Control_Unit/JUST_README.txt

-Setting up && ranning !
+Setting up && running !

-Go to vWebsite_Mechanism/main/ directory and fire up http-server, provided that you have Node.js installed on your computer !
+Go to [ WCU ] directory and fire up [ http-server ], provided that you have Node.js installed on your computer !

+Paths definition:
+ - all paths are relative to View/Index.html, i.e. to View/

 ==================================